 We made it to the entrance, hot and breathless, but just in time to witness the cloud misting away and the early morning light illuminating the splendour of the mountain top ruins.

 Machu Picchu, the ruins of a long-lost citadel, reclaimed from the jungle on this remote and spectacular mountain top are awe inspiring enough.
 The mystery of why and how it was constructed and even the tale of Hiram Bingham who “re-discovered” the site in 1911 adds wonder and romance to the place.

 Our private guide, Ruben, was encyclopaedic in his in-depth knowledge of the site as he led us around all of the major features, filled us in on what is known, suspected and rumoured about the legendary place.

 My anticipation of visiting Machu Picchu was not misplaced as the experience proved just as wonderous as I had hoped it would be.
 How often can you say that of an often longed for and finally realised adventure?

 No anticlimax here!

 And I can say the same about the Atacama to Machu Picchu (now “On the trail of the Incas”) tour as well.
 It over-delivered on many fronts with the amazing riding, the seemingly endless highlights, great food and accommodation, professional and ever-helpful crew and of course the genial and amusing company of like-minded friends.

 My heart-felt thanks to all involved.

-For more information visit the Compass Expeditions “On the trail of the Incas” tour webpage belowadventure travel, Bolivia, Chile, Mach Picchu, Motorcycle, motorcycle adventure, Motorcycle Tour, peru, south america
+For more information visit the Compass Expeditions “Trail of the Incas” tour.adventure travel, Bolivia, Chile, Mach Picchu, Motorcycle, motorcycle adventure, Motorcycle Tour, peru, south america